Is it Safe to Travel to Cabo San Lucas? Cabo Safety Tips

 The same is true for driving early in the morning on New Year’s Day.
 Both locals and visitors are known to still have alcohol in their bloodstream – and to still be inebriated.

-Depending on your age and circumstances, you’ll want to be up-to-date on all your routine vaccines (including Flu, Hepatitis A and Covid) when traveling to Cabo or anywhere else in the world.
+You’ll want to be up-to-date on all your routine vaccines (including flu, Hepatitis A and Covid) when traveling to Cabo.
+This is a standard precaution for traveling anywhere.

-Is it safe to drink the water in Cabo?
+Is the tap water safe to drink in Cabo?

 Is it safe to eat raw fruit and salads in Cabo?

-Diving into the local cuisine – like trying the delicious shrimp and fish tacos in Cabo – is part of the fun!
-This includes eating the local fresh fruits and vegetables.
+Tucking into the local cuisine – like Cabo’s mouthwatering shrimp and fish tacos – is part of the fun!
+This includes sampling fresh fruits and vegetables too

 If you have stomach sensitivities or want to play it totally safe, you could stick to eating just cooked vegetables (no salad) when dining in restaurants.